The Lean Language Reference

 {β : Type u_2} : αβBool

-Check if a sum is inl.
+Checks whether a sum is the left injection inl.

 🔗def